hyperledger-labs/blockchain-carbon-accounting/supply-chain/example/README.md

 The scripts here implement two examples of tokenizing shipments' emissions.

 In the first example, we integrate with an ERP system which has the shipping records for orders.
-It is designed to work wih the [opentaps Open Source ERP + CRM](https://github.com/opentaps/opentaps-1) and should also work with [Apache OFBiz](https://ofbiz.apache.org/).
+It is designed to work with the [opentaps Open Source ERP + CRM](https://github.com/opentaps/opentaps-1) and should also work with [Apache OFBiz](https://ofbiz.apache.org/).
 It will get all the shipments in a Facility (a warehouse)'s `shipment_route_segment` table and submit either the UPS tracking numbers or the shipment origin, destination, weight, and service information to be tokenized.
 It will record the token ID or any error messages.

 In the second example, we integrate with records from [UPS Quantum View](https://www.ups.com/co/en/tracking/quantum-view.page).
 Quantum View provides details about UPS shipments in several tables.
 We are using the `Delivery` table to get tracking numbers to be tokenized.